Milkweed & Monarch STEM Study: Life Cycle Learning + Habitat Restoration

 Monarch chrysalis hanging from a plant stem during butterfly metamorphosis stage

-The chrysalis (pupa) stage is where metamorphosis happens.
+The chrysalis stage is where metamorphosis happens.

 Connect This Study to Your Junior Naturalist Activities

-If you’re working with younger kids, these are great “lead-in” activities that build observation skills:
+If you’re working with younger kids, these are great lead-in activities that build observation skills:

 Browse all kid-friendly science activities here → Junior Naturalist adventures.